Join as an experienced officer

 Psychological evaluation

-All experienced officer candidates must complete both an online and in-person psychological assessment to help determine suitability for the role.
+All experienced officer candidates in the background investigation stage must complete a psychological assessment.
 The psychologist’s assessment is confidential.

 Conditional offer

+We make a conditional offer of employment, subject to successfully completing a medical examination with an approved physician.
 If approved, we forward your name to the Police Services Board for final approval.
-We then make a conditional offer of employment, subject to successfully completing a medical examination with an approved physician.

 Training exemptions